zanreal-labs/legal/en/legal/job-applicant-privacy-notice.md

 - Reasonably necessary to comply with any applicable law, regulation, subpoena, legal process, or enforceable governmental request
 - Necessary to enforce this Notice
 - Required to enforce our contractual obligations, including investigation of potential violations
-- Necessary to protect against harm to the rights, property, or safety of ZanReal Labs, you, or the public as required or permitted by law
+- Necessary to protect against harm to the rights, property, or safety of ZanReal, you, or the public as required or permitted by law

 ## International Transfers

-ZanReal Labs, as an entity established and operating within the European Union, processes personal data in accordance with the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679).
+ZanReal, as an entity established and operating within the European Union, processes personal data in accordance with the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679).
 We do not transfer personal data to third countries unless such transfer is carried out in accordance with the legal mechanisms provided under the GDPR, including Standard Contractual Clauses (SCCs) or other appropriate safeguards ensuring an adequate level of data protection.

 If you are located outside the European Union and provide us with your personal information, we may process your personal information within the European Union and other countries where we operate.
 By submitting your application to us, you accept the collection, use, and processing of your personal information in accordance with applicable data protection laws.